Have a Business Valued by an MBA, CVA, CBI

 A comprehensive business valuation that incorporates broad and complex business reviews, financial reviews and analysis.
 This valuation is very defensible.
 It utilizes seven to ten valuation methodologies.
 This valuation is very accurate and very defensible.
 The report is 40-50 pages.
 Price: $4,000.
 To view a sample formal valuation – Request Sample

-When Is a Valuation of a Company Needed?
+When is a Market Value of a Company Needed?

 Choosing the right valuations report depends on three factors: 1) the need and requirement for details, 2) how strongly will the valuation have to be defended, 3) the purpose of the valuation of a company.